adonini/LST-onsite-availability/README.md

 # LST-onsite-availability

-Application to store and show onsite availability of people.
+The repo contains two application to store and show onsite availability of people.
-All info are stored in a Mongo Database.
+The first application is in dash and stores the info in a Mongo Database.

+The second is a Djano app and has implemented a login system.

+## Django app

+## Dash app

-## MongoDB
+### MongoDB

 To start the container: `docker-compose up -d`